taminomara/dnd-charsheet/README.md

       By default, it is calculated as an average dice roll for your class per level.
       If you want to throw dices instead, scrap the formula and fill the cell with a custom value.
     - **Dmg** is for keeping track of all damages and heals.
-      When you take damage, substract HPs from this cell value.
+      When you take damage, subtract HPs from this cell value.
       When you heal, add HPs to this cell value.
       The value in this cell should always stay negative.
     - **Temp** is for keeping track of temporary HPs given to you by spells.
       When you're assigned temp HPs, save them to this cell.
-      When you're taking damage, substract HPs from this cell first, then substract anything that's left from the *Dmg* cell.
+      When you're taking damage, subtract HPs from this cell first, then subtract anything that's left from the *Dmg* cell.
       When you heal, do not restore temporary HPs.

   - **Speed** shows your speed.